braze-inc/braze-docs/_docs/_hidden/private_betas/linkedin_audience_sync.md

 ![][6]{: style="max-width:75%;"}

-Your LinkedIn connection will be applied at the Braze app group level.
+Your LinkedIn connection will be applied at the Braze workspace level.
 If your LinkedIn admin removes you from your LinkedIn ad account, Braze will detect an invalid token.
 As a result, your active Canvases using LinkedIn will show errors, and Braze will not be able to sync users.

 ### Step 2: Configure your Canvas entry criteria